DeepEN: A Deep Reinforcement Learning Framework for Personalized Enteral Nutrition in Critical Care: Methods

 \subsubsection{Actions}

 The action space is defined using three main components of enteral nutrition: calories, protein and water.
-For each patient and time window, we consider the weight-adjusted quantities of these component, each discretized into four levels based on empirical quantiles.
+4-hourly decision intervals were chosen to align with ICU nutrition adjustment practices and the sampling frequency of key physiological variables, while providing sufficient temporal resolution and trajectory length for effective offline reinforcement learning.
+For each patient and time window, we consider the weight-adjusted quantities of these components, each discretized into four levels based on empirical quantiles.
 In line with clinical guidelines, we define total energy and fluid intake as the sum of EN and non-EN sources (e.g., IV fluids and propofol).
 Although non-EN sources are included for completeness, EN make up the vast majority of these nutritional components.

 The action space A is the Cartesian product of the set of these three components, resulting in a theoretical total of 64 ($4\times4\times4$) possible action combinations.
 However, due to inherent correlation among calories, protein and water administration, only 51 of the combinations are observed in the dataset.
 Hence these combinations are considered as the functional action space.
 Note that the quantities of all three components are strictly positive, as we focus only on periods where enteral nutrition was actively administered.
-Further details on the action composition and discretization process is detailed in the Appendix (Section 2: \textit{Action Information}).
+Further details on the action composition and discretization process is detailed in Supplementary Table S1 and S3.